baufremax/protractorTempo/readme.md

 `npm install --global protractor-screenshoter-plugin`

 ## Test
-Open a new command line or terminal window and create a clean folder for testing.
 Run the tests with
+`npm run test` which will automatically call `npm run tsc && npm run webdriver-update`

+You can run tests quickly with
 `protractor conf.js`

 Before running, you might need to compile the typescript files into js files through `npm run tsc`

-To check the screenshot report, open ./REPORTS/e2e/index.html in browser.
+To check the screenshot report, open *./REPORTS/e2e/index.html* in browser.